zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

 of the gateway.
 For apps not using the :ref:`net_app_api` facility, set up the gateway by calling the :c:func:`net_if_ipv4_set_gw` at runtime.

-To access Internet from a custom application running in a QEMU, NAT (masquerading) should be set up for QEMU's source address.
+To access the internet from a custom application running in QEMU, NAT (masquerading) should be set up for QEMU's source address.
 Assuming 192.0.2.1 is used, the following command should be run as root: